David Attenborough: BBC and public service broadcasting

-Attenborough expressed the view that there had often been people wanting to remove the BBC, adding "there's always been trouble about the licence and if you dropped your guard you could bet our bottom dollar there'd be plenty of people who'd want to take it away.
+Attenborough expressed the view that people had often wanted to remove the BBC, adding "there's always been trouble about the licence and if you dropped your guard you could bet our bottom dollar there'd be plenty of people who'd want to take it away.
 The licence fee is the basis on which the BBC is based and if you destroy it, broadcasting... becomes a wasteland."
 He expressed regret at some of the changes made to the BBC in the 1990s by its director-general, John Birt, who introduced an internal market at the corporation, slimmed and closed some departments and outsourced much of the corporation's output to private production companies.

-Although he said Birt's policies had poor results, Attenborough also acknowledged "the BBC had to change."
+Although he said Birt's policies had poor results, Attenborough also acknowledged "the BBC had to change".
 In 2008, he criticised the BBC's television schedules, positing that the two senior networks, BBC One and BBC Two – which Attenborough stated were "first set up as a partnership" – now "schedule simultaneously programmes of identical character, thereby contradicting the very reason that the BBC was given a second network."

 Politics

-In 1998 Attenborough described himself as "a standard, boring left-wing liberal" and expressed the view that the market economy was "misery".
-In 2013 Attenborough joined the rock guitarists Brian May and Slash in opposing the British government's policy on the cull of badgers in the UK by participating in a song dedicated to badgers.
+In 1998, Attenborough described himself as "a standard, boring left-wing liberal" and expressed the view that the market economy was "misery".
+In 2013, Attenborough joined the rock guitarists Brian May and Slash in opposing the British government's policy on the cull of badgers in the UK by participating in a song dedicated to badgers.
 Attenborough was one of 200 public figures who were signatories to a letter to The Guardian expressing their hope that Scotland would vote to remain part of the United Kingdom in the 2014 referendum on that issue.
 Prior to the 2015 general election, Attenborough was one of several celebrities who endorsed the parliamentary candidacy of the Green Party's Caroline Lucas.

-In an interview in 2020 Attenborough criticised excess capitalism as a driver of ecological imbalance, stating, "the excesses the capitalist system has brought us, have got to be curbed somehow", and that "greed does not actually lead to joy", although he added "That doesn't mean to say that capitalism is dead".
+In an interview in 2020, Attenborough criticised excess capitalism as a driver of ecological imbalance, stating that "the excesses the capitalist system has brought us, have got to be curbed somehow" and that "greed does not actually lead to joy", although he added, "That doesn't mean to say that capitalism is dead."
 He also lamented the lack of international cooperation on climate change: "There should be no dominant nation on this planet."
 In 2021, Attenborough told the leaders of the 47th G7 summit that "tackling climate change was now as much a political challenge as it was a scientific or technological one" and urged for more action.
 Attenborough also stated that "(we) are on the verge of destabilising the entire planet."

-In 2023 Attenborough was described by the New Statesman as a figure "invaluable to green diplomacy" in the UK, placing him twenty-third in their list of Britain's most powerful left-wing figures, above many elected politicians.
+In 2023, Attenborough was described by the New Statesman as a figure "invaluable to green diplomacy" in the UK, placing him twenty-third in their list of Britain's most powerful left-wing figures, above many elected politicians.